 The cartilage, on the other hand, covers the ends of your bones to provide lubrication between bones.
 Cartilage around the knee bones are called menisci, and these menisci can be torn causing a meniscus tear.
 This causes chronic knee pain that typically requires surgery.

 This is a degenerative condition that gradually causes the bones at the knee or any other body part to deteriorate.
-When this happens, the knees become stiff and swollen, and eventually the knees will be very painful to move.
+When arthritis of the knee happens, the knees become stiff and swollen, and eventually the knees will be very painful to move.

 Bleeding into the joint